This is the story of how we started our first dental practice in 13 steps and how you can too.

 So, we hired a design team to aid us with the branding and design of the practice.
 We knew we had to create something special that stood out in a crowded environment.
 Their expertise was essential in creating a brand that ensured we got the right customers.

-Learning Point 4: Build a team of experienced professionals from day one, don’t try and do it on your own, as it will be much more difficult to reach the lofty heights of success if you try and do it alone.
+Learning Point 4: Build a team of experienced professionals from day one, don’t try and do it on your own, as it will be much more difficult to reach the lofty heights of success alone.
 People you will need include accountant, lawyer, designer, website and digital marketing experts just to name a few!
+Yes, it’s possible to do all these things on your own, but it’s not a good idea.
+Your skill is dentistry, not accounting or marketing or brokering.

 Raise the Finance